 We have three standing committees: the audit committee, the compensation committee and the nominating/corporate governance committee.
 Each of these committees has a written charter approved by our board of directors.
 A copy of each charter is available on our website at www.cadencepharm.com by selecting "Investors" on our web page, followed by the "Corporate Governance" tab, and subsequently selecting the "Essential Governance Documents" hyperlink.
-The members of the committees are identified in the following table:
+The current members of each committee are identified in the following table: